Helenpham1097/document/content/collections/pages/about-us.md

             content:
               -
                 type: text
-                text: 'Webslice may be new, but we have a lot of history behind us.
-We grew out of SiteHost, which was founded in 2004 and is now the largest locally-owned hosting company in New Zealand.'
+                text: "Webslice may be a new name to you, but we have a lot of history behind us.
+We got started in our home market of New Zealand in 2004, and today we're the largest locally-owned hosting company there."
           -
             type: paragraph
             content:
               -
                 type: text
                 text: "We've always wanted to help web developers and agencies work faster and more efficiently.
-So in 2016 we launched a new platform known as Cloud Containers.
-Since then, it's evolved to host over 16,000 websites.
-Most of those sit on servers in SiteHost's own data center."
+For a number of years, that's meant doing everything we can to make containerised hosting as fast and easy to use as it can be.
+Our platform as evolved to host over 16,000 websites today.
+They're split between our own data center and a range of global locations."
         type: column
         enabled: true
       -